solaceai-evidence/solaceai-prototype/README.md

 This repo houses the code for the [live demo](https://scholarqa.allen.ai/) and can be run as local docker containers or embedded into another application as a [python package](https://pypi.org/project/ai2-scholar-qa).

+** NEW: ONNX-Optimized Reranker Service** - We now provide a high-performance ONNX-based reranker microservice that delivers 2-3x faster inference with automatic model conversion and seamless integration with existing configurations.
+Features GPU acceleration with CPU fallback, robust health monitoring, and complete Docker orchestration.

 ** NEW: HTTP Microservice Architecture** - We now provide a production-ready HTTP microservice architecture for scalable deployment with independent reranking services.
 See the [HTTP Microservice Architecture](#http-microservice-architecture-performance-optimized) section for details.

 - [solaceai-prototype](#solaceai-prototype)